“Sorry, I hated that. Sorry, I wish I hadn’t said that.”

 While women’s tendency to over-apologize sheds light on gender biases within our society, apologizing differs significantly across cultures.
 Researchers found that while an individual-centered culture like the United States sees an apology as assessing a blame, a collectivist culture like Japan views an apology as an expression of remorse.
 This reveals intriguing insights into how social norms and values shape our behaviors.

-Imagine a world in which individuals are free from stifling expectations, such as the complex dynamics of why women feel the need to over-apologize.
+Imagine a world where individuals are free from limiting expectations, like the complex dynamics of why women feel the need to over-apologize.
 Sociology offers a lens through which we can analyze and critique societal norms, gender roles, and power structures that contribute to gender-based behaviors.

-Ready to learn the skills needed to address gender bias head-on and help pave the way for an inclusive future for everyone?
-Apply here!
+Want to learn the skills needed to address gender bias head-on and help pave the way for an inclusive future for everyone?
+Visit our Apply page when you’re ready.

 Sources: